Food dana – offering

 Offering food to the monastic community provides an opportunity to visit and participate in the lifestyle of the monastery.
 A simple menu is fine, but please remember that this is the community’s only meal for the day.
 Cooking facilities are available in the monastery kitchen, but some people prefer to cook a dish at home and bring it with them.
 The kitchen manager can help explain the protocol for offering food to the community.
 If you are interested in offering a meal, please submit a donation form or contact the monastery.

-During weekends the lay visitors may request the Three Refuges and Five Precepts from the sangha just before the meal offering.
-On Sunday the sangha gathers fifteen minutes earlier for Paritta chanting.
+On Sunday, the sangha gathers fifteen minutes earlier for Paritta chanting (10.30am instead of 10.45am).
+After Paritta chanting, the lay visitors may request the Three Refuges and Five Precepts from the sangha just before the meal offering.

 ‘Wisely reflecting, I use alms-food not for fun, not for pleasure, not for fattening, not for beautification, only for the maintenance and nourishment of this body, for keeping it healthy, for helping with the Holy Life; thinking thus, I will allay hunger without overeating, so that I may continue to live blamelessly and at ease.’The Buddha’s reflections on food.